animeshjain2/Age-Detection/README.md

 * Firstly, faces are detected in the frame using the caffe model res10_300x300_ssd_iter_140000.caffemodel.
 * Secondly, age of every person is predicted also using caffe models age_net.
 ## Platform:
-Ubuntu 16.04\
+* Ubuntu 16.04\
-Python 3.8.3
+* Python 3.8.3

 ## Python Libraries Used:
-opencv-python\
+* opencv-python\
-numpy\
+* numpy\
-imutils \
+* imutils \
-argparse
+* argparse

 ## Implementation:

-Clone this repo and go to the folder pat and run command below.
+* Clone this repo and go to the folder pat and run command below.

 *python detect_age_cam.py*

--Result shows the person's face detection and age bracket with percentage accuracy in which it falls.
+* Result shows the person's face detection and age bracket with percentage accuracy in which it falls.